-Western Division: Cincinnati: Adams, Brown, Butler, Clermont, Clinton, Hamilton, Highland, and Shelby.
+Western Division: Cincinnati: Adams, Brown, Butler, Clermont, Clinton, Hamilton, and Shelby.

-Lawrence, Scioto and Warren.
+Highland, Lawrence, Scioto, and Warren.

-Western Division: Dayton: Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble
+Western Division: Dayton: Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble,

-- (c) Resident Defendant(s).
-An action against a defendant or defendants resident in this district shall be filed at the location of court which embraces a county in which at least one defendant resides. - (d) Corporate Residence, Venue When Indeterminate.
-A corporation which is deemed to reside in this judicial district pursuant to 28 U.S.C. § 1391(c) is further deemed to reside in that county in which its principal place of business within the district is located, or, if none, in that county with which it has the most significant contacts.
-If such a corporation's county of residence cannot be determined under this rule, an action against such corporation shall be filed at a location of court determined in accordance with the following rules, in order of preference: (1) A county in which a substantial part of the events or omissions giving rise to the claim occurred, or a substantial party of property that is the subject to the action is located; or (2) any location of court. - (e) Nonresident Defendant(s).
-If no defendant is a resident of this district, an action shall be filed at the location of court embracing a county in which a substantial part of the events or omissions giving rise to the claim occurred, or a substantial part of the property that is the subject of the action is situated. - (f) Habeas Corpus Actions.
-A habeas corpus action shall be filed at the location of Court which serves the county in which the state court judgment which is the subject of the habeas petition was filed.
+(c) Resident Defendant(s).
+An action against a defendant or defendants resident in this District shall be filed at the location of Court that serves a county in which at least one defendant resides

+- (d) Corporate Residence, Venue When Indeterminate.
+A corporation that is deemed to reside in this District pursuant to 28 U.S.C. § 1391(c) is further deemed to reside in that county in which its principal place of business within the District is located, or, if none, in that county with which it has the most significant contacts.
+If such a corporation's county of residence cannot be determined under this Rule, an action against such corporation shall be filed at a location of Court determined in accordance with the following Rules, in order of preference: (1) a county in which a substantial part of the events or omissions giving rise to the claim occurred or a substantial part of the property that is the subject to the action is located; or (2) any location of Court. - (e) Nonresident Defendant(s).
+If no defendant is a resident of this District, an action shall be filed at the location of Court serving a county in which a substantial part of the events or omissions giving rise to the claim occurred or a substantial part of the property that is the subject of the action is located. - (f) Habeas Corpus Actions.
+A habeas corpus action shall be filed at the location of Court that serves the county in which the state-court judgment that is the subject of the habeas petition was filed.